by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; photo by Sereja Ris on Unsplash…

 7. That said, DON’T make it personal.

 Do NOT include the following personal info on your resume unless they’re absolutely germane to the job (like modeling, sports, or the priesthood): your photo, age, gender, race, sexual orientation, height, weight, or religion.
 Those could get your resume automatically rejected or invite discrimination.
-That might sound obvious to Americans, but not so to people in other cultures.
+That might sound obvious to Americans, but not so to people from other countries.
 I’ve received foreign resumes that listed such personal info.

 Here’s something you might not know: since companies no longer physically mail applicants, leave out your home address.
 This protects your privacy and prevents bigots from discriminating against certain neighborhoods.
 (I once knew an employer who redlined entire ZIP codes.)
 Simply list your current city.